top of page

 FOR THE CAKE

-• 150g vegan butter or margarine
+• 150g vegan butter (at room temperature)

 • 170g caster sugar